All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Phentermine Works

 Phentermine operates through a completely different mechanism.
-It is a sympathomimetic amine that stimulates the release of norepinephrine in the central nervous system.
+It's a sympathomimetic amine that stimulates the release of norepinephrine in the central nervous system.
 This neurotransmitter triggers a mild fight-or-flight response, which suppresses appetite and increases energy and alertness .
+For a complete cost breakdown, see our best tirzepatide compounding pharmacies.
+For a complete cost breakdown, see our cheapest tirzepatide options.

 Phentermine is taken as a daily oral tablet or capsule, usually in the morning.
-It is classified as a Schedule IV controlled substance due to its chemical similarity to amphetamine and its potential for dependence.
+It's classified as a Schedule IV controlled substance due to its chemical similarity to amphetamine and its potential for dependence.

 Efficacy Comparison: Weight Loss Results